RaccoonGG/FlaskyIPTV_Player/README.md

 - Multi-View stream proxy (`/api/multiview/stream`) runs one ffmpeg process per unique stream URL, shared across all tiles showing the same channel.
 A background janitor thread cleans up idle streams after 30 seconds.
 - DVR scheduler runs as a background daemon thread, waking every 5 seconds to fire any due jobs.
 Job state persists to `dvr_jobs.json`.
 On startup, any job stuck in `recording` state (ffmpeg died while the app was stopped) is recovered — completed if the file exists and has size, otherwise marked as error.
 - Radio addon uses a two-tier cache (10-minute memory + 24-hour disk) stored at `~/.flasky_radio_cache/`.
 RadioBrowser queries rotate across five geographically distributed API servers with automatic failover.
 Favourites persist at `~/.flasky_radio_cache/radio_favorites.json`.
+- M3U URL proxy (`m3u_proxy_addon.py`) stores up to 50 proxy playlists in an in-memory dict keyed by a 12-char UUID.
+Playlist content is generated dynamically per-request from `request.host` so stream links automatically reflect the correct IP for both localhost and LAN access.
+All state is lost on server restart.

 ---

 ## Known Limitations

 - MKV download resume (`-ss` seek) can be unreliable on live IPTV streams — ffmpeg may not seek accurately on some stream types
+- Large external EPG files load into RAM in full; very large lists (30k+ channels) will use significant memory
+- Recording and downloading run as background threads — closing the browser tab does not stop them; use the Stop button first
 - AirPlay via `pyatv` bypasses the stream proxy (pyatv does not support custom HTTP headers); auth must be embedded in the resolved stream URL for AirPlay to work
 - Multi-View requires MSE support in the browser — older or restricted WebViews may not support it
 - Each Multi-View tile runs one ffmpeg process; 9 simultaneous tiles = 9 ffmpeg processes.
 On low-end hardware (e.g. older Android phones) this may be demanding.
 Use fewer tiles or lower-bitrate channels if you experience performance issues.